Rachel Haot: Career

+New York State

 As Chief Digital Officer for New York State, Haot was responsible for digital products, programs and policy.
 Haot led the relaunch of State website ny.gov in November 2014, overhauling design and architecture.
-The well-received update was the first major change in over 15 years, and emphasizes customer service, mobile access and location-based resources.
+The well-received update was the first major change in over 15 years.
 Haot's team was also responsible for digital content production and social media engagement.

 In March 2015, Haot appeared on NY1 to highlight the Governor's $500 million universal broadband program, which was later passed by the legislature.
 On the first anniversary of the NY.gov relaunch, New York State announced record breaking digital growth, including quadrupled page views and doubled users, a year after the design and technology overhaul.

+1776

-In January 2016, Haot announced that she was resigning from the State to join global incubator and seed fund 1776 (company) as Managing Director, applying her experience to help startups navigate government and bringing together policymakers, entrepreneurs, institutions and investors to support economic growth.
+In January 2016, Haot announced that she was resigning from the State to join global incubator and seed fund 1776 as Managing Director, applying her experience to help startups navigate government and bringing together policymakers, entrepreneurs, institutions and investors to support economic growth.

+Haot left 1776 in August 2017.